title

 Wallace wrote an open letter to Stalin expressing desire for peace, and in mid-May Stalin wrote back, saying that,

-...a peaceful settlement of differences between the USSR and the United States are not only possible but also doubtlessly necessary to the interests of general peace. [note]
+...a peaceful settlement of differences between the USSR and the United States are not only possible but also doubtlessly necessary to the interests of general peace. note10

-Truman played the peace card by announcing that he was prepared to send Chief Justice Fred Vinson to Moscow on a special mission, but Secretary of State Marshall disliked the idea, seeing it as a mere election gimmick.
-He knew that diplomatic channels were routinely open without any special mission.
+Meanwhile, President Truman was also claiming to be for peace.
+He announced that he was prepared to send Chief Justice Fred Vinson to Moscow on a special mission.
+But Truman's secretary of state, George Marshall, disliked the idea, seeing it as a mere election gimmick.
+Marshall knew that diplomatic channels were routinely open without any special mission.

-The election results were a shock.
+For many, the election results were a shock.
 Truman won 49 percent of the vote against Dewey's 45 percent.
 The Democrats won back the Senate and the House of Representatives.
-For the presidency a state's rights candidate, Strom Thurmond, won 2 percent, or 1,169,063 votes.
-Henry Wallace managed to win over the Prohibition Party candidate, with 1,157,176 votes.
-The communists, who had stuck with Wallace to the election, again showed an unimpressive influence on Americans.
+For the presidency a state's rights candidate, Strom Thurmond, won 2 percent – 1,169,063 votes.
+Henry Wallace won fewer votes – 1,157,176.
+The Socialist Party candidate, Norman Thomas, although anti-Lenin and anti-Stalin, won only 139,569, 0.29 percent of the vote.

 Opposing Communists in New York City